 “Civic participation has been a driving force in my life.
-Ever since I can remember, I have been involved in bettering the current system – making it more transparent, more accountable, and more responsible.”
+Ever since I can remember, I have been involved in trying to improve the current system – making it more transparent, more accountable, more responsive, and more responsible.”

-Now, more than ever, Congress needs to redouble its efforts in passing campaign finance reform, including a constitutional amendment to overturn the Citizens United decision, which allows corporations to contribute virtually limitless amounts of money to campaigns.
+Now, more than ever, Congress needs to redouble its efforts in passing campaign finance reform, including a constitutional amendment to overturn the Citizens United decision (a move I strongly support).

-For more information concerning my work and views on campaigns, voting, and elections, please contact me.
+For more information concerning my work and views on campaign, voting and election reform, please contact me.